 - VIP parking passes are available online for $20.
 These get you a spot as close to the event as possible.
 These sell out quickly, so don't delay if you want one.

-- Transportation to and from the event is provided by RTC RIDE, which offers direct, non-stop service to the entrance of the park on Saturday and Sunday, from 4 a.m. to 10 a.m.
-Each of the three stops - downtown Reno, Reed High School in Sparks, and the Reno Sparks Convention and Visitors Authority Convention Center on S. Virginia Street - are serviced every 30 minutes.
+- Transportation to and from the event is provided by RTC RIDE, which offers direct, non-stop service to the entrance of the park on Saturday and Sunday.
+Each of the three stops - 4th Street Station in downtown Reno, Reed High School in Sparks, and the Reno Sparks Convention and Visitors Authority Convention Center on S. Virginia Street - are serviced every 30 minutes.
 Round trip fares are $5 for adults and $2.50 for youth (ages 6 to 18) and seniors/disabled.
 For more information, call (775) 348-RIDE.

-- If ride your bike to the event, you can leave it with the bike valet at the Washington St. entrance for a donation to the Reno Bike Project.
+- If ride your bike to the event, you can leave it with the bike valet at the Washington Street entrance for a donation to the Reno Bike Project.